consensys-vertical-apps/mmi-defi-adapters/packages/adapters-library/readme-new-adapter.md

 - `getExtraRewardWithdrawals`

 ## 4 Create snapshot tests
-The last step involves creating tests to validate the adapter results nd ensure tht future changes don't break it.
+The last step involves creating tests to validate the adapter results and ensure that future changes don't break it.

-Inside the protocol folder there should be a folder called `tests` and a file called `testCases.ts` (e.g. src/adapters/your-protocol-id/tests/testCases.ts`).
+Inside the protocol folder, there should be a folder called tests and a file called `testCases.ts` (e.g., `src/adapters/your-protocol-id/tests/testCases.ts`).
 This file exports an array of test cases.

 You need to specify the `chain` and `method` for all test cases.
 Optionally, you can specify a `key` to identify the file, but this is only required if you write more than one test for the same `method` and `chain`.

 ### 4.1 Positions
-To get a snapshot of the positions you need to set `method: 'positions'` and provide an `input` field with the `userAddress`.
-Optionally, you can specify a `blockNumber`, but this is not required and the latest will be used and recorded if it's left empty.
-This will run for all the products of this protocol
+To get a snapshot of the positions, you need to set `method: 'positions'` and provide an input field with the `userAddress`.
+Optionally, you can specify a `blockNumber`, but this is not required, and the latest will be used and recorded if it's left empty.
+This will run for all the products of this protocol.

 Example:
 ```